Signaling of the New York City Subway: Crosstown Line and Culver Line northern section

 The MTA planned to put the contract to install CBTC on the Crosstown Line to Hoyt–Schermerhorn Streets station and modify the three interlockings on the line up for bid in 2022.
 The cost of the project is estimated to be $556.4 million.
 On May 16, 2022, the MTA put out the RFP for the design-build contract to install CBTC on the Crosstown Line.
 Court Square Interlocking will be modified to interface with CBTC while mechanical interlockings at Bedford–Nostrand Avenues and Nassau Avenue will be replaced.
 Relay rooms and towers at Bedford–Nostrand Avenues and Nassau Avenue will be decommissioned as part of the project.
 Following the Eighth Avenue and QBL East projects, this project will include the use of axle counters instead of track circuits.
 Work on the project is expected to take four years.
 In December 2022, the MTA announced that it would award a $368 million design–build contract to Crosstown Partners, a joint venture between Thales Group and TC Electric LLC.
 The contract includes not only the Crosstown Line between Court Square and Bergen Street, but also the Culver Line between Bergen Street and Church Avenue.

 Unlike previous CBTC projects in the system, the Crosstown Line CBTC project will take a "CBTC-centric" approach, in which existing wayside interlockings as well as AWS systems will be replaced with new software logics in enhanced, centralized CBTC Zone Controllers – known as integrated Zone Controllers (iZCs).
 This will minimize the amount of wayside and room signaling equipment, reducing future maintenance burden.
 Also, the train-to-wayside communication will be based on 5G technology.
 The MTA indicated in July 2025 that the Crosstown CBTC upgrade would be delayed due to the need to add new 5G transmitters to the R211s used on the G route.

 Fulton Street Line

 On November 9, 2022, the MTA put out the RFP for the design-build contract to install CBTC on the Fulton Street Line between High Street and Euclid Avenue, on the Sixth Avenue Line from York Street to Jay Street–MetroTech, the Culver Line from Jay Street to both the upper and lower levels of Bergen Street, and on the Crosstown Line from Hoyt–Schermerhorn Streets to Bergen Street.
 This project will also use axle counters, and is expected to take six years.
-CBTC installation on the rest of the Fulton Street Line from Euclid Avenue to Ozone Park–Lefferts Boulevard was proposed as part of the MTA's 2025–2029 Capital Program.
+The installation of CBTC from High Street to Euclid Avenue is funded as part of the MTA's 2020–2024 Capital Program, while CBTC installation on the rest of the Fulton Street Line from Euclid Avenue to Ozone Park–Lefferts Boulevard was proposed as part of the MTA's 2025–2029 Capital Program.
+In December 2025, L.K.
+Comstock received a $1.3 billion contract to install CBTC on both sections of the Fulton Street Line; the installation was to be funded using revenue from congestion pricing in New York City.